Chapter 9: Executing Strategy through Organizational Design

 Functional Structure

 As a small organization grows, the person in charge of it often finds that a simple structure is no longer adequate to meet the organization’s needs.
 Organizations become more complex as they grow, and this can require more formal division of labour and a strong emphasis on hierarchy and vertical links.
-In many cases, these firms evolve from using a simple structure to relying on a .
+In many cases, these firms evolve from using a simple structure to relying on a functional structure.

 Figure 9-9: Functional Structure, image description available